Posts

 How I'm Using AI

 AI is a divisive technology, and it has a lot of flaws.
 I’m not an AI evangelist, but I don’t think it is a useless technology.
-I think we need more people being realistic about the technology and about how they can and do use it.
-This post is me trying to be part of the change I’d like to see.
+I think we need more people engaging in realistic conversations about the technology and about how they can, do, and don’t use it.
+This post is me trying to be part of the change I’d like to see by writing realistically about how I use and approach AI, including what doesn’t work.

 2022